joohing/terminal-ascii-game/documentation/overall-structure.md

 header and then using the `width` to access the i'th frame in the animation.

 `load_sprite` should do a heap allocation and store the sprite there.
 We need to do this because we don't know the size of it.

+Sprites will be output as fields on the `SpriteCollection` struct.

 ### Entities